MaxHarlan206/Flask-CRUD-Basics/readme.md

-# doitbetter.io
+# Flask Crud Basics
-This is a webapp which scrapes 2 and 3 star reviews from Amazon depending on the users search criteria.
+This is a refrence to myself and anyone new to Flask.
+It contains heavy annotations about using Flask, MySQL, Bootstrap, and Heroku.
-The goal is to find common painpoints and poorly served needs so that entrepreneurs can outcompete their competition.
+The goal is to save myself time searching documentation for common needs.